A-narang/Message-Board/README.md

 # Message Board Application

-This message board allowed users to post and view messages.
+This message board allowes users to post and view messages.
 The application is built using a combination of Node.js, Express.js, SQLite, HTML, CSS, and JavaScript.

 ## How to Start the Application